Let's face it, the human body is a wondrous creation that is designed to heal itself. There

 are many schools of thought on tattoo aftercare and most of them will result in a

 well-healed tattoo.
-Here are my recommendations for taking care of your new tattoo.
+Here are our recommendations for taking care of your new tattoo.

 -The fist night, wash your new tattoo with warm water and anti-bacterial soap using only

 your hand (no washcloth).
-Pat it dry with a towel and don't put any ointment on it (this is
+Pat it dry with a clean towel, allow to dry and apply a VERY

-just for the first night).
-You might want to wear something you don't mind getting stained
+introduce into your tattoo.
+You might want to wear something you don't mind getting

-as your new tattoo may weep ink and/or blood the first night.
+stained as your new tattoo may weep ink and/or blood the first night and can stain your

 -After three days, continue to keep it clean and moist with unscented hand lotion.
 Do not